Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Related works

 Thanks to the evolution of computational power, deep learning models have been applied for the representation of raw signals.
 With the features extracted from the deep learning models, the recognition performance increased in many cases compared with the models based on hand-crafted features \cite{ferrari_hand-crafted_2019, shakya_comparative_2018}.
 However, deep learning models normally need more data for training.

 Convolutional neural networks (CNN) could extract neighboring information from adjacent samples by convolutional layers to be classified by the fully-connected layers.
 Recently, such architecture is popular for sensor signals classification/regression by performing 1-D \cite{lee_human_2017} or 2-D \cite{wagner_activity_2017} convolution.
 Recurrent neural networks (RNN), on the other hand, extract temporal features from the time series.
 For HAR systems, Long Short-Term Memory (LSTM) as a type of RNN units has also been proven efficient for long time series \cite{zhao_deep_2018}.
+Besides, Transformers have also been explored for HAR using attention mechanism \cite{dirgova2022wearable,trujillo2023accuracy}.
+The mechanism searches for correlation between features by mapping a query and a set of keys, which makes it efficient for long-time series recognition.

 With the development of CNN and LSTM, a new architecture called CNN-LSTM was developed for HAR systems \cite{mutegeki_cnn-lstm_2020, mekruksavanich_smartwatch-based_2020}.
 The features extracted by the convolutional layers were applied as the input for the LSTM units.
 Then the LSTM units further extract the temporal features for classification.
 This architecture has been validated for many datasets with better recognition performance than both CNN and LSTM \cite{mutegeki_cnn-lstm_2020, mekruksavanich_smartwatch-based_2020}.
+It also outperformed Transformers in recent research for HAR \cite{trujillo2023accuracy}.
 Based on this architecture and Bi-directional-LSTM (BiLSTM) layers, the CNN-BiLSTM was further developed \cite{challa_multibranch_2022, hoai_thu_hihar_2021}.
-This architecture was applied to also learn from both forward and backward time series.
+This architecture was applied to learn from both forward and backward time series.

+In this work, a deep learning architecture was applied to distinguish OEP and daily activities.